 Gladstone School is an abandoned school in the Hazelwood neighborhood of Pittsburgh, Pennsylvania.

-Gladstone changed to a senior high school in 1958 and a middle school in 1976.
+Gladstone became a senior high school in 1958 and a middle school in 1976.
 6

 Decline and Closure

-In June 2001, Gladstone School closed, with its 303 students were reassigned to Milliones Middle School.
+Gladstone closed in June 2001, with its 303 students were reassigned to Milliones Middle School.
 10

 The Gladstone School had two purchase offers by November 2015, one for the asking price of $250,000 and another for $1.5 million.
 3 The Gladstone Community Partnership, a collaboration of the Center of Life youth development non-profit, the Hazelwood Initiative, the Pittsburgh Community Reinvestment Group, and the Make it Right Foundation offered $250,000 in mid-summer.
 3 4 The Gladstone Community Partnership proposed an early childhood development center, mixed-income housing, headquarters for The Mission Continues veterans group and possibly a full-service health care center.
 4